 Lymphedema, the build-up of fluid in soft tissues when the lymph system is damaged or blocked, may occur following breast cancer surgery or radiation.
 This disease can result in painful swelling, intermittent infections, chronic pain and other symptoms.
-Dr. Elisabeth Potter has received advanced training in the latest surgical treatment techniques for lymphedema.

 Contact us online today to learn more about treating lymphedema of the upper extremities.
 The Institute of Reconstructive Plastic Surgery of Central Texas helps men and women from Austin, Round Rock and throughout Texas.

 Lymphedema following breast cancer treatment may occur for several reasons.
 Surgical treatment of breast cancer removes tissue and often requires removal of one or more lymph nodes from the armpit.
 This may cause impaired lymphatic drainage in the arm, breast and chest wall.
 Additionally, radiation therapy also increases the risk of developing lymphedema.

 Surgery to bypass damaged areas of the lymphatic system may help to reduce the severity of lymphedema symptoms or decrease the progression of the disease.
 People who benefit most are earlier in the course of disease and have surgery in conjunction with ongoing complete decongestive therapy (CDT) in order to manage symptoms, and improve quality of life.

 Following surgery, some patients will see a substantial improvement in their symptoms, while others may experience little to no improvement.
 It is important to recognize that this disease cannot be cured, even through surgery.
 Surgery may be a useful addition to complete decongestive therapy, and CDT should be resumed about 4 weeks after surgery and continued ongoing for the best results.